bary249/The-Yellow-Castle/GAME_LOGIC_SPEC.md

 - Hero progression unlocks can also grant **Home Town perks** (e.g. building cost discounts, improved logistics).
 - When a Home Town building delivers a reward, the UI can show a dialog to confirm what arrived.
 - Encounters can include a **pre-determined offer** (e.g. consumable/relic/building) that is generated with the encounter and awarded on completion.
+- Encounter selection UI can display the offer before the player chooses a node.

 **Implemented campaign bonuses:**
 - **Gold per battle bonus**: `CampaignState.goldPerBattleBonus` (e.g. `relic_gold_purse` => +10 gold per battle reward).